cperez5272/Cards/src/comments.md

     }
   }

-In there you would have to inculde all the infomation that store.js has.

-Need to use export in Store.js so that it can be used anywhere.
+2. Need to use export in Store.js so that it can be used anywhere.

-Since App component want to only take in one prop we inculde STORE in index.js (look at it to see)
+4. Since App component want to only take in one prop we inculde STORE in index.js (look at it to see)